In-game DFHack command launcher with integrated help.

 gui/launcher without parameters, it shows some useful

-information in the help area about how to get started with browsing DFHack tools
+information in the lower panel about how to get started with browsing DFHack

-Once you have typed (or autocompleted) a word that matches a valid command, the help area shows the help for that command, including usage instructions and examples.
-You can scroll the help text by half-pages by clicking on the scrollbar or with PgUp and PgDn.
-You can also scroll line by line with CtrlUp and CtrlDown, or by clicking on the scrollbar arrows.
+Once you have typed (or autocompleted) a word that matches a valid command, the lower panel shows the help for that command, including usage instructions and examples.
+You can scroll the help text with the mouse or with PgUp and PgDn.
+You can also scroll line by line with ShiftUp and ShiftDown.

 gui/launcher keeps a history of commands you have run to let you quickly run